avickmukh/job_portal_ui/README.md

    I am building same application without redux with only context api and react hooks ( https://github.com/avickmukh/React_Hooks )

-# Note

-  I used React class component as well as functional component.
-I used react hooks as well as class life cycle methods.
-Also I used styled component and reactstrap for the design.

 # Assumptions
    1. For now I am reading the static data from json file from Redux-saga api call {